eshnish/Kube-3-Node-Cluster/README.md

   - Install **kind**:
     ``````$ curl.exe -Lo kind-windows-amd64.exe https://kind.sigs.k8s.io/dl/v0.27.0/kind-windows-amd64``````
-    --#Uses curl to install kind bin from the URL passed to save kind to your local system
+    --#Uses curl to install kind executable bin from the URL passed to save kind to your local system

-    --# -L instructs the curl to follow any redirects and 'o' is the output format in this case- **kind-windows-amd64.exe**
+    --#'-L' instructs the curl to follow any redirects and 'o' is the output format in this case- **kind-windows-amd64.exe**

+    ``````$ choco install kind -y
+    --#To install kind binaries using a package manager.
+There are other package manager available as well but I have personally used this since it is safe.